 While all metadata entries contain strings in general, it is important to define the format of contents of these strings.
-This section contains a sub-section describing the format of each metadata entry defined in Error!
-Reference source not found.
+This section contains a sub-section describing the format of each metadata entry defined in Table 13.

 H.1.1 DefaultFolderLocation